ZNOC3/SimpleElevatorPluginDocs/guides/save-game.md

 - **Load Save at Begin Play** - When true save game will be loaded on begin play event, if false save game won't be loaded at all.

 - **Save Actors** - select which actors you want to be saved.

+# How to enable save system:

+- Add BP_SEP_SaveManager to your level.

+- Select which save type you want to use.

+- Under Save Actors selected all actors you want to be saved.